francoborrelli/setlistfm-2-spotify/README.md

-# 🎶 Setlist to Spotify 🎧
+# 🎶 Setlist.fm to Spotify 🎧

 This TypeScript-based Node.js script fetches the latest setlist from one or multiple artists using the Setlist.fm API and imports it into a Spotify playlist.
 You can choose to create a new playlist or update an existing one.
 The Spotify integration is powered by the Spotify Web API.